Pinion Tales

 Qualitative Findings

-• Slower-than-expected response from interactive elements.
+• Players reported slower-than-expected response from interactive elements.

 These findings indicate potential usability and responsiveness issues that may be contributing to early disengagement.